Notable People

 He is the only child of Barbra Streisand and Elliott Gould.
 That fact will always come first in any search result, and it shaped the older AmazingJews post too.
 The archive row was not wrong to mention the lineage.
 It was wrong to stop there.
 Gould is more interesting as a late-blooming artist who spent decades trying not to become a public extension of his parents.

-His story is not really about inheritance.
-It is about resistance to inheritance, then a careful return.
+His story is less about inheritance than about resistance to inheritance, then a careful return.

 He grew up inside celebrity and learned to distrust it